-CTC Aviation with Easyjet Selection9 months, 6 days ago
+CTC Aviation with Easyjet Selection5 years, 6 months ago

 Recently I applied for the CTC Aviation in partnership with easyJet integrated course.
 Whilst everything is going swimmingly and I’m approaching my first solo any day now at Liverpool Flying School, I thought I had better at least try to get on the course since it would guarantee me a job as First Officer with easyJet on an Airbus A320 all in the relatively short time frame of 18 months!
 Getting onto the course would mean that I could go and study full time in Southampton or Coventry for 6 months and then go and do the flight training either in the USA or New Zealand.

 As I arrived, I signed in and was greeted by the over friendly fellow future pilots.
 I thought I’d be ahead of the curve having 9 hours of microlight and 9 hours of light aircraft under my belt, I was wrong, there were around about 3 other qualified PPL (Private Pilots License) holders.
 There was also a freelance…producer I think…that worked in London and just got back from some far off place filming the new Top Gear series.